-Step and touch potential are the phenomena that explain how you could be electrocuted or suffer an electric shock injury from a downed power line, even if you do not actually touch it.
+Step and touch potential is the phenomenon that explains how you could be electrocuted or suffer an electric shock injury from a downed power line, even if you do not actually touch it.
 You could be injured by stepping into the power line’s electrical current or by touching an electrified object.

 Most people think you have to touch a downed power line to suffer electrical shock injury or an electrocution, but the reality is that the ripple effect of the downed power line’s electrical current poses an extreme danger to anyone in the area.